 Sarah is a nonprofit leader, fundraiser, and human rights activist with 10+ years of experience.
-She is currently the director of supporter engagement at the international LGBTQ+ rights organization All Out.
+She is currently the Director of Supporter Engagement at the international LGBTQ+ rights organization All Out.
 She first came to the dharma through recovery groups and aspires to help provide those seeking freedom from the suffering of addiction with a safe and welcoming community.
 She has sat vipassanā retreats with monastics and lay teachers in the Theravada tradition.
-As the manager of Boston Meditation Center, Sarah oversees all the organization’s operations and finances.
-She is also currently training to become a meditation facilitator with BMC.
-She lives in Cambridge with her partner and dog.
+Sarah is also a facilitator for Boston Meditation Center, as well as a certified yoga instructor with an Astanga-inspired practice.

 Lia is an artist living in Henniker, New Hampshire.
 She began practicing with a peer-led sangha in Boston in 2014 and then with Chris Crotty in 2015.
 She was closely involved with the establishment of Boston Meditation Center in 2018.
 As someone living with chronic illness, Lia uses her Buddhist practice as a way to reduce stress and help prioritize her many interests.
 She is most interested in bringing the teachings off the cushion to stay present in everyday life and continue to explore the eightfold path in action.
 As program coordinator, Lia is responsible for the organization of residential and nonresidential retreats, ongoing contact with teachers and facilitators, and acting as registrar for all programs.